braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/using_shopify_with_braze.md

 ### Key features of Liquid

 - **Dynamic content:** Insert customer-specific information such as names, order details, and preferences into your messages.
-- **Conditional logic:** Use if/else statements to display different content based on specific conditions (e.g., customer location, purchase history).
+- **Conditional logic:** Use if/else statements to display different content based on specific conditions (such as customer location and purchase history).
 - **Loops:** Iterate over collections of products or customer data to display lists or grids of items.

 ### Getting started with Liquid